 Glial Cells of the CNS

 Microglia are, as the name implies, smaller than most of the other glial cells.
-Ongoing research into these cells, although not entirely conclusive, suggests that they may originate as white blood cells, called macrophages, that become part of the CNS during early development.
-While their origin is not conclusively determined, their function is related to what macrophages do in the rest of the body.
+Their function is related to what macrophages do in the rest of the body.
 When macrophages encounter diseased or damaged cells in the rest of the body, they ingest and digest those cells or the pathogens that cause disease.
 Microglia are the cells in the CNS that can do this in normal, healthy tissue, and they are therefore also referred to as CNS-resident macrophages.

 Glial Cells of the PNS

 One of the two types of glial cells found in the PNS is the satellite cell.
 Satellite cells are found in sensory and autonomic ganglia, where they surround the cell bodies of neurons.
 This accounts for the name, based on their appearance under the microscope.
 They provide support, performing similar functions in the periphery as astrocytes do in the CNS—except, of course, for establishing the BBB.

 The second type of glial cell is the Schwann cell, which insulate axons with myelin in the periphery.
 Schwann cells are different than oligodendrocytes, in that a Schwann cell wraps around a portion of only one axon segment and no others.
 Oligodendrocytes have processes that reach out to multiple axon segments, whereas the entire Schwann cell surrounds just one axon segment.
 The nucleus and cytoplasm of the Schwann cell are on the edge of the myelin sheath.
 The relationship of these two types of glial cells to ganglia and nerves in the PNS is seen in Figure 8.5.